wizardbluebolt/GPDash/README.md

 * Create top level directory to host project data files and note full absolute file path.
 * Clone this repository (typically to a different location from above data directory tree).
 * Expand zip file under installation / Base Folders and Files.zip and move all folders and files under Base folder to data directory above.
-* Modify first line of project file constants.py so that BASE_DIR variable references the top level data directory.
+* In the directory in which this repository was cloned, using Notepad or other text editor, create a file 'base.py'.
+The content will assign the variable BASE_DIR a value referencing the top level data directory.
+* * Example: BASE_DIR = "C:\\\Our Dashboard Data\\\\"
+* * Note: Directory location must be enclosed in quote.
+For Windows, use double backslash to separate directory levels.
+Ensure that the value ends in a directory separator (double backslash on Windows).
 * Complete the following steps in a command shell (i.e. cmd in Windows):
 * Change the current directory to the repository location (cd <repository location>)
 * Create Python virtual environment by executing "python -m venv /path/to/directory", where /path/to/directory is relative to the current directory.
 Use "." to create the virtual environment directory under the current directory.
 A virtual environment will be created under a folder titled "venv" within the designated directory.
 All python scripts will be executed using this virtual environment.
 * Activate the virtual directory by executing "venv\Scripts\activate.bat" (on Windows)
 * Install project dependencies by executing "pip install -r requirements.txt"

-### Executing program
+### Executing program (Windows)

-* Complete the following steps in a command shell (i.e. cmd in Windows):
-* Change the current directory to the repository location (cd <repository location>)
-* Activate the virtual directory by executing "venv\Scripts\activate.bat" (on Windows)
+* Open a Windows File Explorer and locate the folder in which the repository was cloned.
+* Double-click on the file Start.bat.
+A command shell window will open presenting a menu of options to execute the data normalization scripts or emissions calculation script.
-* Run the desired script by "python <script name>", for example "python ComputeEmissions.py".
-See project documentation for specific instructions for data maintenance, preparation, and manual steps.
+* See project documentation for specific instructions for data maintenance, preparation, and manual steps.

 ## Help